mhinz/vim-galore/README.md

 Use `mm` to remember the current position with mark "m".
 Move around the file and then jump back via `'m` (first non-blank) or `` `m `` (exact column).
-Lowercase marks will be remembed after exiting Vim, if you tell your viminfo file to do so, see `:h viminfo-'`.
+Lowercase marks will be remembered after exiting Vim, if you tell your viminfo file to do so, see `:h viminfo-'`.

 Use `mM` to remember the current position with file mark "M".
 Switch to another